github/docs/README.md

 1. If you're having trouble with your GitHub account, contact [Support](https://support.github.com/contact).
 2. We do not accept pull requests for translated content - see [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.
+3. also we know that which is better we have to update  with that repositries.

 ## READMEs